List Of Festivals Celebrated In The Month Of April

 What is Special: The beauty of Kashmir is glorified with tulip bloom

 People of the charming Konyak tribe, once the deadly headhunters, now live in peace.
 They spend most of their time in agriculture, wine production and consumption, opium, and sometimes hunting.
 Each year after the sowing of seeds is completed, the tribe celebrates its most important festival, the ‘Aoling Festival‘, which marks the beginning of the spring season and the new year.

 Where: Mon district of Nagaland in North East India.

-What is Special: This is a New Year celebration for tribal people that mark the beginning of spring and requesting God for a better harvest.
+What is Special: This is a New Year celebration for tribal people that mark the beginning of spring and requests God for a better harvest.